Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 In-App Mockups

-Once the illustration language was established, I brought it into early product mockups to visualize how the system would operate within the app.
-The screens pair simple, intuitive UI with playful visual moments to create an experience that is clear for adults and visually engaging for children.
+Once the illustration language was established, I brought it into early product mockups to test how the system would operate within the app.
+The screens pair simple, intuitive UI with playful visual moments—optimizing for clarity for parents and engagement for children.

 App screen - Welcome